9.6. Constructors And Initializer Lists

 Move Constructor

-Like the copy constructor, the move constructor can be identified by its distinctive argument list:
+Like the copy constructor, the move constructor can be identified by its distinctive parameter:

 ClassName(ClassName&& o);

 If a move constructor has additional arguments, they must have default values (i.e., default arguments).
-Unlike copy constructors, move constructors can take some or all the resources held by the argument object rather than copying them.
-The argument object remains in a valid but potentially incomplete state.
-Our move constructor study doesn't extend beyond recognizing and identifying it.
-The double ampersand, &&, which denotes an r-value reference declarator, and the move constructor are otherwise beyond the scope of CS 1410, but you'll study them in detail in CS 2420.
+Unlike copy constructors, move constructors can take some or all the resources held by the argument object rather than copying them, leaving the original object in a valid but potentially incomplete state.
+The text only introduces the double ampersand, &&, denoting an r-value reference declarator, and the move constructor.
+You will revisit both in greater detail in the algorithms and data structures course.

 General Constructor

 No special syntax or pattern defines a general constructor.
-A general constructor simply does not fit into one of the previously described categories above.
+A general constructor does not fit into any of the categories described above.
 So, any constructor that has two or more parameters is a general constructor just because it's not (a) a default constructor (no parameters), (b) a conversion constructor (has one parameter that's not a reference), or (c) a copy constructor (one parameter that is a reference).
 It is possible to convert the first make_time function from the struct Time example into a general constructor:

 Time::Time(int h, int m, int s)